-2.4 Council Dues Form.
-Employees hired into classifications assigned in bargaining units cited in Section 2.3 above shall, as a condition of employment at the time of employment, complete a Council dues authorization form provided by the Council and shall have deducted from their paychecks the membership dues of the Council.
-Said employee shall have thirty (30) days from the date of hire to decide if he/she does not want to become a member of the Council.
-Such decision not to become a member of the Council must be made in writing to the Auditor-Controller with a copy to the Labor Relations Division within said thirty (30) day period.
-If the employee decides not to become a member of the Council, any Council dues previously deducted from the employee's paycheck shall be returned to the employee and said amount shall be deducted from the next dues deduction check sent to the Council.
-If the employee does not notify the County in writing of the decision not to become a member within the thirty (30) day period, he/she shall be deemed to have voluntarily agreed to pay the dues of the Council.
+2.4 Union Dues Form.
+Employees hired into classifications represented by the Union shall, as a condition of employment, complete a Union dues authorization card provided by the Union and shall have deducted from their paychecks the membership dues of the Union.
+Said employees shall have thirty (30) days from the date of hire to decide if he/she does not want to become a member of the Union.
+Such decision not to become a member of the Union must be made in writing to the Auditor-Controller with a copy to the Labor Relations Division within said thirty (30) day period.
+If the employee decides not to become a member of the Union, any Union dues previously deducted from the employee's paycheck shall be returned to the employee and said amount shall be deducted from the next dues deduction check sent to the Union.
+If the employee does not notify the County in writing of the decision not to become a member within the thirty (30) day period, he/she shall be deemed to have voluntarily agreed to pay the dues of the Union.

-Each such dues authorization form referenced above shall include a statement that the Council and the County have entered into a MOU, that the employee is required to authorize payroll deductions of Union dues as a condition of employment, and that such authorization may be revoked within the first thirty (30) days of employment upon proper written notice by the employee within said thirty (30) day period as set forth above.
-Each such employee shall, upon completion of the authorization form, receive a copy of said authorization form which shall be deemed proper notice of his or her right to revoke said authorization.
+Each such dues authorization form referenced above shall include a statement that the Union and the County have entered into a MOU, that the employee is required to authorize payroll deductions of Union dues as a condition of employment, and that such authorization may be revoked within the first thirty (30) days of employment upon proper written notice by the employee within said thirty (30) day period as set forth above.
+Each such employee shall, upon completion of the authorization form, receive a copy of said authorization form which shall be deemed proper notice of his/her right to revoke said authorization.

 2.5 Withdrawal of Membership.
-By notifying the Auditor-Controller's Office in writing, between August 1, 2005 and August 31, 2005, any employee may withdraw from Council membership and discontinue paying dues as of the payroll period commencing September 1, 2005, discontinuance of dues payments to then be reflected in the October 10th paycheck.
-Immediately upon the close of the above-mentioned thirty (30) day period the Auditor-Controller shall submit to the Council a list of the employees who have rescinded their authorization for dues deduction.
+By notifying the Auditor-Controller's Department in writing, between August 1, 2005 and August 31, 2005, any employee may withdraw from Union membership and discontinue paying dues as of the payroll period, commencing September 1, 2005, discontinuance of dues payments to then be reflected in the October 10, 2005 paycheck.
+Immediately upon close of the above mentioned thirty (30) day period, the Auditor-Controller shall submit to the Union a list of the employees who have rescinded their authorization for dues deduction.

 2.6 Communicating With Employees.
-The Council shall be allowed to use designated portions of bulletin boards or display areas in public portions of County buildings or in public portions of offices in which there are employees represented by the Council, provided the communications displayed have to do with official organization business such as times and places of meetings and further provided that the employee organization appropriately posts and removes the information.
-The Department Head reserves the right to remove objectionable materials after notification to and discussion with the Council.
+The Union shall be allowed to use designated portions of bulletin boards or display areas in public portions of County buildings or in public portions of offices in which there are employees represented by the Union, provided the communications displayed have to do with matters within the scope of representation and further provided that the employee organization appropriately posts and removes the information.
+The Department Head reserves the right to remove objectionable materials after consultation with the Union.